 The War of the Spanish Succession

-The War of the Spanish Succession (1701–1714) has been described as ‘the first world war of modern times’ with major campaigns fought in Spain, Italy, Germany, Italy as well as at sea.
+The War of the Spanish Succession (1701–1714) has been described as ‘the first world war of modern times’ with major campaigns fought in Spain, Italy, and Germany, as well as at sea.

 In 1711, the Holy Roman Emperor Joseph I of Austria died and was succeeded by Archduke Charles.
 Alliance statesmen, however, quickly recognised that the European balance of power would be even more seriously threatened if Charles got Spain as well as Austria than it would be if Philip became king of Spain.
 The renewed threat of Habsburg domination in Europe enabled Louis XIV of France to obtain favourable peace terms in the Treaty of Utrecht (1713).